Mass media in the Netherlands: Commercial broadcasting

 Commercial broadcasting was banned until the late 1980s.
 In the 1970s, before they were allowed to join the public television system, Veronica and TROS had broadcast as off-shore pirate stations.
 In the 1980s the RTL Group started broadcasting from Luxembourg.
 In 1988 commercial broadcasting was legalised.
-Currently there are seven larger channels owned by two companies.
-RTL owns RTL 4, RTL 5, RTL 7, RTL 8 and RTL Z, while SBS, the Finnish publisher Sanoma and Dutch television production company Talpa (formally SBS Broadcasting Group) own SBS6, SBS9, Net5 and Veronica.
-There are also other networks present, offering speciality channels.
-Among them are Discovery Benelux, Viacom Media, Fox Channels, Disney-ABC and Time Warner.
+Currently there are seven majro commercial broadcast channels owned by two companies: RTL Nederland owns RTL 4, RTL 5, RTL 7 and RTL 8, while Talpa TV owns SBS6, SBS9, Net5 and Veronica.
+There are also other commercial broadcast networks offering speciality channels owned by companies such asParamount, Warner Bros.
+Discovery and The Walt Disney Company.